incubyte/incubyte.github.io/content/blog/technical-assessment-evaluation-criteria.md

 TDD, pairing, refactoring, and working in iterations are a few practices we value deeply and use on a daily basis.
 We take TDD very seriously.

-We do not expect everyone to be proficient at it, but learning and knowing about it will be a great plus.
-Preparing for the interview by doing a few Katas will help a lot.
+We do not expect everyone to be proficient at all these practices, but knowing about the benefits and committing to master them is a great start.
+Preparing for the interview by implementing these practices on a few Katas will help a lot.
 BDD is a preferred method if you are programming for Automation Testing.

 ## The key pointers when we hunt for the best minds are